 After receiving the mandatory eight count, Thompson waited for Eubank to advance, which he did, though not without caution and forethought.
 Once more, Eubank spent more time savouring the fact that he had hurt Thompson than actually pressing home the advantage.
 He owned the centre of the ring for the remainder of the round, but he failed to bait the hook.
 Before the bell, it was Thompson landing a mean right hand, ably demonstrating that he’d shook off the cobwebs.

-“He thought he could hurt me but I played possum all the way through,” said Thompson years later – somewhat disingenuously, to this writer’s mind.
+“He thought he could hurt me but I played possum all the way through,” said Thompson years later, somewhat disingenuously, to this writer’s mind.
 Eubank certainly buzzed him, but the Mancunian’s doughty style and tremendous stamina kept him in the fight.
-Whatever he says now, Thompson was glad of his opponent’s reticence in a few of the rounds.
+But whatever he says now, no doubt Thompson was glad of his opponent’s reticence in a few of the rounds.